Registration of a Limited Liability Company (LLC) in Malta: Fast and Easy – 3 Steps without Travelling:

 • General meeting: Liquidator presents accounts, audit report and scheme of distribution.

-• Notice to the Registrar at the Registry of Companies (ROC).
+• Notice to the Registrar at the Registry of Companies (MBR-ROC).

 • Publication in the Gazette, waiting for objections.